 As we rush about our daily lives in the hectic build up to Christmas, take a moment to think about how you can help those less fortunate than yourself.

-In the run up to Christmas, Martina will be collecting food supplies or a Christmas gift box for a facebook group “You’re Not Alone” who feed and give clean clothes to the homeless on Dame Street.
+In the run up to Christmas, Martina will be collecting a Christmas gift box for the homeless

 To get involved in the appeal, simply find an empty shoebox, wrap the box and the lid separately, and label whether it is suitable for a male, female or child (including age and gender Take a shoebox, and fill it with some of these gift suggestions for general shoebox

 Socks, a hat, gloves, scarf, Personal hygiene items such as toothbrush, toothpaste, mouthwash, shower gel, soap, deodorant, moisturiser, baby wipes, hair brush/comb, face cloth, new underwear, new warm socks, and warm hats/gloves/scarf